JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-intro.md

 For that, you generate an iOS framework and then add it as a local or remote dependency to the iOS project:

-* **Local integration**: integrate directly using a special script or the CocoaPods dependency manager for setups involving local Pod dependencies.
+* **Local integration**: connect your multiplatform and Xcode projects directly with a special script or use the CocoaPods dependency manager for setups involving local Pod dependencies.
-* **Remote integration**: use the Swift package manager with XCFrameworks or distribute shared modules using CocoaPods.
+* **Remote integration**: set up an SPM dependency using XCFrameworks or distribute shared modules through CocoaPods.

 For more details on this topic, see [iOS integration methods](multiplatform-ios-integration-overview.md).